I. Scope of Application

 1. The Hotel is obliged to make the rooms booked by the Guest available in accordance with these General Terms and Conditions and to provide the agreed services.

 2. The Guest is obliged to pay the Hotel’s applicable or agreed prices for provision of the room(s) and other services utilised by them.
 This also applies to services and outlays that the Guest or ordering party cause the Hotel to incur vis-à-vis third parties.
 The agreed prices are stated inclusive of statutory value-added tax.
 If the period between conclusion of the Contract and the Guest’s arrival exceeds four months, and if statutory value-added tax or any applicable local taxes and charges increase or new local taxes and charges are introduced after the Contract has been concluded, the Hotel reserves the right to increase the agreed prices by the amount corresponding to the increase in applicable value-added tax or local taxes and charges or by the amount of newly introduced local taxes and charges.
+Payment must be made cashless using one of the payment methods offered.
+Cash payment on site is not possible.

 3. The Hotel may make its consent to a Guest’s request to reduce the number of rooms booked, the services provided by the Hotel or the Guest’s length of stay conditional on an adjustment of prices for the rooms and/or other services provided by the Hotel.